-Allison is an internationally acclaimed entrepreneur, belonging to organizations such as Vista Caballo, Women's Startup Lab, and Thousand Network.
+Allison is an internationally acclaimed entrepreneur, belonging to organizations such as Vista Caballo, Women's Startup Lab, and Dreamers//Doers.
 She was the Big Apple Entrepreneur Awards' 2016 Emerging Entrepreneur nominee and is a Fellow with the Rockwood Leadership Institute, a Partner at the Truman National Security Project, and a HRC member.

 In 2015, Allison served as a WeWork spokesperson.
 She has delivered keynote speeches, guest lectured, and presented at China's Global Business Innovation Summit, SXSW, Plug & Play, BMW iVentures, NJ Tech, NYU, CUNY, Georgetown University, Columbia University, Mississippi State University, the Coalition for Queens, the East Harlem School, Mayfield Senior School, Pharrell’s charity From One Hand to Another at Soundview Academy, and the Chandler School.
-A former award-winning actor, she obtained a degree in Theatre Arts and Political Science from Boston University.
+A former award-winning actress, Allison obtained a degree in Theatre Arts and Political Science from Boston University.

 Andrew De Lange: Co-Founder & CCO